I CAN AFFORD COLLEGE

 Cal Grants are available for undergraduate, high school, and transfer students.
 You can automatically apply for each one by filling out a FAFSA or CADAA.More Info

-California community colleges assist our students by providing a wide array of financial aid services and support.
+California community colleges offer a wide array of student support services and programs to help you stay enrolled and complete your college goals.
 Your success is our success.

-Even if you don't qualify for any grants, scholarships or assistance programs, there are still several ways you can get money to pay for your education.
+Even if you don't qualify for any grants, scholarships or student support programs, there are other ways you can get money to pay for your education.

 WORK STUDY PROGRAMS